Class 3: Wrapping Up What We Have Learned So Far

 Exercise 1: Importing and saving the data

-Tips for exercise 1:
+Tips for Exercise 1:

 Exercise 2: Calculating the general trend

-Tips for exercise 2:
+Tips for Exercise 2:

-- You can use the collapse command to calculate the probabilities.
-Exploit the fact that collapse ignores na values in its calculations.
-So, if you create a variable that is equal to 1 when a person was not poor in t-1 and is poor in t, 0 when a person was not poor in t-1 and is not poor in t, and na when a person was poor in t-1, the mean of this variable calculated with collapse will yield the conditional probability of falling into poverty given being not poor in t-1.
+ignores missing values in its calculations.
+For example, if you create a variable that is equal to 1 when a person was not poor in t−1 and is poor in t, 0 when the person was not poor in both years, and missing when the person was poor in t−1, the mean of this variable will yield the conditional probability of falling into poverty given being non-poor in t−1. - Note that individuals were surveyed every year between 1979 and 1994, and only in even years from 1996 to 2012.
+Take this into account when constructing your variables.

 - Use the label command to give meaningful labels to your variables.